ISH faculty and staff are committed to being part of a collaborative and progressive learning community.

 - Collaborative “team player” colleague

-- Involvement in academic, extra curricular and community activities beyond the school day
+- Involvement in academic, co-curricular and community activities beyond the school day

 - Willingness to do whatever it takes to get the job done